top of page

 Title - The National Continuing Education (NCE) program

-The big idea - Create an adaptive continuing education system that provides most citizens ongoing, relevant education.
+The program: Create an adaptive continuing education system providing most citizens with ongoing, relevant education.
 This will be accomplished via employer and training institution incentives.

-The big assumptions - Automation and information technology is a significant source of disruption and societal change.
+The big drivers: Automation and information technology are a significant source of disruption and societal change.
 This requires ongoing education to maintain skill relevance.
 (8) Re-training is an ongoing need in the United States.
 High-demand skills are necessary to help build a vibrant economy.
 Digital technology is a significant education enabler.
 Continuing education will support an "upward wicking" to update and improve skills for all citizens.
 (As described in the prior graphic.)

-Employer-provided tax credits will be available for those on the payroll that have completed CE certifications.
+Employer-provided tax credits will be available for those on the payroll who complete CE certifications.
 NCE educational content is to be determined by employer demand and is expected to provide training for the latest technology-related skill needs.
-NCE training provided tax credits will be available for organizations building online training infrastructure.
+NCE training provided tax credits will be available for organizations building an online training infrastructure.
 Individual citizens, based on need, will be provided reimbursements for certain technology and network bandwidth required for training participation.

-As a potential funding source, employers benefitting from skilled labor could join an NCE curriculum development membership organization.
+As a potential funding source, employers benefiting from skilled labor could join an NCE curriculum development membership organization.
 Both membership proceeds and the talent of employer volunteers could be helpful resources.

 5. Conclusion